The Background: A Long History of Service

 Working with MDAD, Black Box went further in establishing a higher level of service.
 In February 2009, Black Box achieved ISO/IEC 20000-1:2005 certification for its IT services at the Miami International Airport.
 To be certified, Black Box implemented and documented an integrated set of management processes for the effective delivery of IT services to the staff, businesses, and customers at the Miami International Airport.
 This marks the first time Black Box has received this certification.
 More importantly, under Black Box’s IT management, the airport is the first in the United States to follow the IT Infrastructure Library® of best practices

-Services: Support Services, Managed Services, Servicios de campo, Project Management,
+Services: Support Services, Managed Services, Field Services, Project Management,